Address Autocomplete | What It Is & How to Use It

 - Validate that an address is real and mailable.

-- Enhance address data quality by limiting invalid entry.
+- Enhance address data quality by limiting invalid entries.

-6 Considerations for Developers using an Autocomplete API
+6 Considerations for Developers Who Use an Autocomplete API

-So, you have decided you want to use an address autocomplete API in your website or project.
+So, you've decided to use an address autocomplete API in your website or project.
 Great choice.

-While every user’s needs are different, there are some common features that most people need when using an autocomplete tool.
-Here are 6 common considerations that are important when selecting an autocomplete API:
+While every user's needs are different, there are some common features that most people need when using an autocomplete tool.
+Here are 6 important considerations when selecting an autocomplete API:

 - Secondary Unit Designators (Apartments Numbers)

 - PO Boxes, APOs, FPO, DPOs

 - Standardization & Validation